Skip to main content

 • Term: the start and end dates of the reservation.

-Selecting a row opens the detail panel on the right side of the page with summary information for that reservation, including its lifecycle status.
+Selecting a row opens the detail panel on the right side of the page with summary information for that reservation.
 Click View on the row to open the full detail page at /portfolio/[reservationId].

 Reservation statuses